tomassedovic/git-inside-presentation/content/01_slide.md

 ## Git can be operated using commit hashes only

 !SLIDE
-## Internet can be operated using IP addresses only, too
+## The Web can be operated using IP addresses only, too.

 !SLIDE
 # Refs are git's DNS